AceDataCloud/SunoAPI/docs/suno_timing_api_integration_guide.md

 # Suno Timing API Integration Instructions

 Suno allows us to create secondary works from generated music, obtaining the lyrics and audio timeline of the music.
-This document explains the integration method of the related API.
+This document explains the integration method for the related API.

 This API has only one input parameter, which is `audio_id`, the official generated song ID.